SEI-R-2-22/u4_lab_python_CSV_parser/README.md

 ## Objectives
 - Read and parse `csv` files into an easier to manipulate format.
 - Build a functional Python CSV parser
-- Write data to an easier to read json file
+- Write data to an easier to read JSON file

 ## Getting Started